Primary Navigation Mobile

 Infotainment and tech

-The Puma now features an 12-inch infotainment system running on Ford Sync 4 software.
-The screen is bright and easy to read, at least, while the interface is based around just a few main pages, so it’s easy to navigate through, too.
+The Puma now features an 12.0-inch infotainment system running on Ford Sync 4 software and a 12.8-inch digital instrument cluster.
+The main screen is bright and easy to read, at least, while the interface is based around just a few main pages, so it’s easy enough to navigate through.

 Ford’s built in sat-nav system is very good in particular.
 It’s intuitive to use when entering a destination and easy to cancel a route while on the move.
 However, if you don’t like the setup, the Puma comes as standard with wired Apple CarPlay and Android Auto.